The Gulf of Nicoya, Costa Rica

 Few people live in this region and the lush jungle touching the sea and covering the islands gives a wild beauty to rocky cliffs, promontories and bays.
-Sadly, as in many parts of the world, the beaches are often littered with plastic trash.
+Same as in many other remote parts of the world, these lonesome beaches are also littered with plastic trash.
 It originates from the metropolitan area of Costa Rica and is washed into the Gulf by the rivers.

 Playa Naranjo isn’t much more than the ferry slip, a small hotel and an abandoned gas station.
 A short drive from Naranjo is the Karen Mogensen Eco Reserve with trails through the jungle, river swimming pools and waterfall.

 3 km south from Naranjo a side road to the left leads to Playa Blanca which looks upon the Sugarhat Island and the former prison island Isla San Lucas.

 The cove of Playa Blanca has white coral sand and turquoise waters where you can snorkel and swim.

 Further down the main road to Paquera you come close to the shore at Bahia Gigante, a crescent sandy bay with dark sand which is nice for a break and a snack in Ericka’s cozy little restaurant by the beach.
 From here you look upon Isla Gitana which lies 400 m offshore.
 In pre-columbian times it had been used as a cemetery island.

 Isla Gitana protects the Bahia Gigante and the adjacent Bahia Luminosa, making them a safe and picturesque anchor place for sail boats.

 5 km further on you pass through the hamlet of Rio Grande.
 From here you can make a tour on horseback into the hills to get to the “El Salto” waterfall with its swimming holes.
 Also close to Rio Grande is the small, scenic cove of Playa Pájaro where you can swim and relax under huge old trees.